codiphile/HopeDrop/README.md

 Welcome you all 👋

 <p>
 The HopeDrop is an initiative aimed at connecting individuals in need of blood with willing blood donors.
-The project utilizes npm (Node Package Manager) and version control using Git to manage the codebase and facilitate collaboration..
+The project utilizes npm (Node Package Manager) and version control using Git to manage the codebase and facilitate collaboration.
 </p>

 ## 💻 Tech Stack